Impact of the COVID-19 pandemic on baseball: 2022 season

 Most Major League Baseball restrictions were lifted by the 2022 season, and the season began without any COVID-related delays or attendance restrictions for the first time since 2019.
 The season also marked the return of television and radio broadcast teams to road games, with some teams such as the Los Angeles Dodgers, New York Yankees, and New York Mets sending their broadcasters to call away games in person.
 Other broadcast teams, such as the MASN teams covering the Washington Nationals and Baltimore Orioles, initially chose to remain remote for road games in 2022, but quickly retreated following fan backlash.
 Some teams, like NESN's Boston Red Sox commentators, decided between remote and in-person broadcasting on a series-by-series basis.
 The Los Angeles Angels' lead commentator Matt Vasgersian called games from MLB Network's studios in New Jersey to accommodate his day-to-day contributions to the channel.

 While few MLB-imposed restrictions remained in place by 2022, players and personnel still had to comply with local ordinances relating to the pandemic.
 As the regular season approached, New York City's worker vaccine mandate posed a threat towards the ability of unvaccinated Yankees and Mets players to play games at Yankee Stadium and Citi Field.
 On March 24, following campaigning for the decision by Yankees and Mets executives, New York City mayor Eric Adams announced an exemption to the vaccine mandate for professional athletes and performers, allowing unvaccinated players on the two teams to play games within the city.
 During the 2022 season, Canada's border vaccination requirement remained in place, barring unvaccinated players from playing against the Toronto Blue Jays in Rogers Centre.
 The travel restriction created a notable impact for division rivals, with Boston pitcher Tanner Houck missing a scheduled start in Toronto as a result.

 For the third consecutive season, COVID-19 was the direct cause of at least one game postponement.
 That occurred on May 11, when the last game of a three-game series between the Cleveland Guardians and the Chicago White Sox was postponed due to numerous positive tests among the Guardians, including manager Terry Francona.

+2023 season

+Kansas City Royals manager Matt Quatraro left the team on April 5 after testing positive.
+Bench coach Paul Hoover took over on an interim basis, through at least April 9.